getsentry/sentry/src/sentry/replays/blueprints/api.md

 ### Browse Replays Viewed Status [GET]

-Returns a collection of replays and their viewed state.
+Returns a collection of replay-ids and their viewed state.
 The user is targeted based on the authorization context.
 Replay-ids are specified in the URL parameters.
+Nonexistent ids will return `false`.

 **Attributes**